vitiral/bridge-rpc/README.md

 > **This library is in the design phase.**

-Bridge is a protocol designed to allow a system of different devices, to communicate with each other and issue commands through (optionally) guaranteed unique remote procedural calls.
+Bridge is a protocol designed to allow a system of different devices, to communicate with each other and issue commands through lightweight and robust remote procedural calls.
 It allows inter-network communication through the concept of "bridges".
 Both nodes and bridges can be highly resource constrained devices (such as microcontrollers).
 Intended supported networks include tcp/ip, UART, CAN and ZigBee.

 The Bridge Protocol has the following requirements:
-- lightweight: both nodes and bridges can be run on microcontrollers with as little as 4k RAM and no memory allocation.
+- lightweight: both nodes and bridges can be run completely on the stack of microcontrollers with as little as 4k RAM
-- simple: The entire protocol is governed by a small set of easy to implement rules and there are only two kinds of devices: nodes and bridges.
+- simple: The entire protocol is governed by a small set of easy to implement rules that are defined by the rust typsestem.
+There are only two kinds of devices: nodes and bridges.
 Bridges are just nodes which also store a register of existing nodes and pass data along to its destination.
 - network agnostic: can be run on any network that is masterless and has the ability to broadcast (tcp/ip, UART, CAN, etc).
 - bridged: enables seamless communication between different networks via